 Ontario Pathways is a private non-profit that depends upon membership and volunteers.
 We do not receive any tax dollars, nor do we have any paid workers.
 We have existed for 25 years (beginning in 1993).
 We maintain about 25 miles of trails for non-motorized use.

 There are four crews or activities which regularly need the help of volunteers.
 They meet weekly, monthly or seasonally.
 If you join a crew, your name will be added to a group email list and you will be notified of the work site, time, etc. We supply all tools.
 Please wear appropriate clothing and know that poison ivy exists along our trail; bring water and bug spray as needed.
 You can also check work site information on this web site for weekly postings of location.
 Should there be a cancellation due to weather, an email will be sent to registered volunteers by 7:30 on the day of the event.

-*All names below in BOLD are email links for contact for individual crews.
 If you wish to reach the Maintenance Volunteer Portal, click here.*

 Wednesday Crew – meets every Wednesday at 8:30 at various trailheads.
 The tasks include trimming and removing brush, improving the canopy and collecting any trash along the trail.

 Roots Patrol – meets every Thursday at various trailheads.
 The task is to remove roots which are a hindrance to hikers & bikers as well as damaging to the mowers.

 Saturday Crew – meets monthly or as needed at designated locations.
 The tasks are varied and may include downed tree removal, drainage improvements, construction projects, etc.

 Pumpkin Walk – Many volunteers are needed for this annual event which draws up to 2,500 people.
 Most work is done in October.